dhis2/app-platform/docs/scripts/start.md

   --cwd           working directory to use (defaults to cwd) --force         Force updating the app shell; normally, this is only done when
                   a new version of @dhis2/cli-app-scripts is detected.
-Also passes the --force option to the Vite server to reoptimize dependencies                                         [boolean] --port, -p      The port to use when running the development server [number] [default: 3000]
+Also passes the --force option to the Vite server to re-optimize dependencies                                         [boolean] --port, -p      The port to use when running the development server [number] [default: 3000]